Commissions are currently closed. Please sign up to my newsletter for news on when I re-open for commissions. Thanks.

 A short video showing my drums from 2018

 A short video showing my drums from 2017

 A short video which shows step-by-step how this Black Panther Drum was painted

 Every drum is designed and created as a one off, unique creation and as such I am unable to give fixed prices.
 The cost of painting a drum will be dependent upon the detail and complexity of the design.
 Some designs will take much longer to paint than others.
 As I am sure you can appreciate, all of my drums involve many hours of painting to create.

 To follow are guide starting prices.
+This price is for a basic design (i.e one furry animal plus a little foliage) and the price increases depending upon the level of detail and time required.
 Please note, these prices do not include the price of the drum.